How to report a faulty, broken or damaged light

 LED Upgrade Programme

-LED is a more energy efficient type of light that we are rolling out across MK.
+LED (light emitting diode) is a more energy efficient type of light that we are rolling out across MK.
 The light is crisper, brighter and can be targeted just where it is needed.
 They use less energy and don't need replacing as often as the old orange lights.
 Also they don't contain any harmful chemicals like sodium and mercury which the older ones do.

 We have over 56,000 street lights across Milton Keynes.
 This is a very high number and we need to reduce our energy bill to save money especially as energy prices are rising.